700:1 Sub-Micro Plastic Planetary Gearmotor 6Dx21L mm

 Dimensions of the Sub-Micro Plastic Planetary Gearmotors.
 Units are mm over [inches].

-These motors originally shipped with leads that extended approximately 2 cm (0.8″) from the back of the motor, but we began transitioning to shipping units with much longer leads (approximately 12.5 cm, or 5″) in January, 2017.
+All versions except 5.1:1 previously shipped with red and blue leads that extended approximately 12.5 cm (5″) from the back of the motor, but we began transitioning to shipping units with shorter red and black leads (approximately 5 cm, or 2″) in November 2019.
+The 700:1 gear ratio version is still in the process of transitioning, so you could receive either lead length in your order.
+All other versions are already shipping with the 5 cm leads.
 These leads are pre-stripped and unterminated (i.e. they do not end in a connector).

-The micro plastic gearmotor’s output shaft is compatible with our 14 mm wheels.
 We do not have any brackets for this gearmotor, and it does not have any mounting holes, but its compact size makes it easy to fasten with tape or glue.
-Alternatively, since this gearmotor is nearly the same size as a 1/4″ fuse, it can be mounted using standard 1/4″ (6 mm) fuse clips, which can be found at places like Radio Shack and Digi-Key.
+Alternatively, since this gearmotor is nearly the same size as a 1/4″ fuse, it can be mounted using standard 1/4″ (6 mm) fuse clips, which can be found at places like Digi-Key.

 People often buy this product together with: